 - A Revenant Zombie of Yoshitsune (under the name of Ushiwakamaru) appears in Samurai Deeper Kyo as a zombie summoned by Saishi and Saisei to fight Akira alongside Benkei.
 He's wrapped in cloths and extremely fast with a sword, but also has Red Eyes, Take Warning.

 - In the 2019 installment of Samurai Shodown, while Yoshitsune didn't appear, his chief concubine Shizuka Gozen does appear, as the Final Boss of the game, turned into a revenant due to a magic at work barring her from entering the afterlife and becoming possessed by an evil entity.
-Her links with Yoshitsune still existed via her Weapon of Choice: A hatsune drum, said to be her memento for Yoshitsune after they were forcibly separated by Yoritomo's forces.
+Her links with Yoshitsune still existed via her weapons: A hatsune drum, said to be her memento for Yoshitsune after they were forcibly separated by Yoritomo's forces.

 - In Nioh, a bonus mission from the DLC Dragon of the North had William visit the grave of Yoshitsune where many of his regrets lingered and turned him into a revenant.
 After dispatching some Youkai, the revenant of Yoshitsune, armed with dual swords, will attack William accompanied with the revenant of Benkei, armed with odachi.
 He then became the focus of the second game's DLC, Tengu's Disciple.

 - The NHK's Taiga Dramas unfailingly feature him as a main or supporting character whenever the Genpei War and Kamakura Period is covered.
 Notable portrayals in the 21st century include: